International Students

 Navigating the US Job Hunt: Tips for International Students

-- Cold Calling and Networking: Reach out to potential employers personally.
+- Networking: 80% of jobs are found because of networking.
+Talk to people you know.
+Share your resume with all your contacts.
+Also, reach out to potential employers via LinkedIn.
+Use LinkedIn Learning to help you.
 Craft personalized messages to recruiters and even company leaders to establish a strong connection.

 - Applying Online: When job hunting online use resources designed to help international students such as GoinGlobal, Handshake, or Parker Dewey.